View original article on NHS Choices

 An amputation is the surgical removal of part of the body, such as an arm or leg.

-This topic may be helpful if you or a member of your family has recently had an amputation or is about to have one.
+This topic may be helpful if you, a friend, or a member of your family, recently had or are planning to have an amputation.

 Why amputation may be needed